AgoraIO-Community/AgoraWebSDK-NG/Docs/en/volume.md

 ## Considerations

-Setting the audio level too high may cause audio distortion on some devices.
+On some devices, setting the audio level too high may cause audio distortion.